nmagarino/Pudgy-Pals-Procedural-Creature-Generator/README.md

 LIVE DEMO: https://nmagarino.github.io/cis566---Final-Project/

-(Note: setting numSetsLimbs to 0 will randomly select the number of limbs)
+(Note: setting numLimbSets to 0 will randomly select the number of limbs)

 We've implemented a fairly robust creature creation system.
 A creature can have up to 4 pairs of procedurally generated limbs, one of 3 head types (that can be chosen specifically or randomized), and a randomly generated spine of 8 metaballs.
 The creatures are also randomly colored by selecting 4 random colors and 2 of an assortment of textures.
 The entire creature is an assortment of raymarched SDF primitives.